SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Experimental Results

-\subsection{Efficiency and hyperparameter ablations}
+\subsection{Efficiency and Hyperparameter Ablations}

-\textbf{Resource requirements.} \glsshort{greedyaf} is more resource-intensive than \glsshort{dsnot} and, as a drop-in refinement, requires at least the resources of the chosen warm-start method.
-Beyond that, \glsshort{greedyaf} needs memory to store the Gram matrix $G \in \R^{d_{in} \times d_{in}}$ (once per layer) and the correlation vector $c \in \R^{d_{in}}$ (per row), and compute to perform the 1-swaps; see the preceding section for the theoretical complexity.
+\textbf{Resource requirements.} \glsshort{greedyaf} is more resource-intensive than \glsshort{dsnot} and, as a drop-in refinement, requires at least the resources of the chosen warmstart method.
+Beyond that, \glsshort{greedyaf} needs memory to store the Gram matrix $G \in \R^{d_{in} \times d_{in}}$ (once per layer) and the correlation vector $c \in \R^{d_{in}}$ (per row), as well as the compute to perform the 1-swaps; see the preceding section for the theoretical complexity.
 While we have argued in the introduction that the additional compute can be justified when amortized over many \gls{llm} inference requests, we note that the overhead grows only linearly with the number of 1-swap iterations $T_{\max}$. \autoref{tab:abl_max_passes} shows that few iterations already yield substantial gains in both perplexity and local error reduction, especially at higher sparsity.

-\autoref{tab:runtime} reports wall-clock times for pruning \textsc{LLaMA-3.1-8B} to 60\% sparsity on a single H100 GPU.
+\autoref{tab:runtime} further reports wall-clock times for pruning \textsc{LLaMA-3.1-8B} to 60\% sparsity on a single H100 GPU.
 The $T_{\max}=0$ baseline includes calibration data sampling, Wanda pruning, Gram matrix computation, and evaluation; each additional iteration of \glsshort{greedyaf} adds a relatively small overhead.
 For comparison, Wanda and SparseGPT take approximately 4 and 10 minutes, respectively.
 We note that our implementation can be further optimized and that the algorithm is fully parallelizable across rows.

 \textbf{Effect of the number of reconstruction samples.} \autoref{fig:perplexity_vs_reconstruct_n_samples} in the appendix shows the perplexity versus the number of reconstruction samples for 50\% and 60\% unstructured sparsity when using Wanda as well as \glsshort{greedyaf} with a Wanda warmstart.
 We observe that the perplexity decreases drastically when using more samples, which leads to \glsshort{greedyaf} slightly outperforming Wanda for 50\% sparsity, despite its advantage typically being larger at higher sparsity.
-We emphasize that the number of reconstruction samples does not affect \glsshort{greedyaf}'s swap evaluation efficiency: the Gram matrix $G = XX^{\top}$ has fixed size $d_{in} \times d_{in}$ regardless of $B$.
+We emphasize that the number of reconstruction samples does not affect \glsshort{greedyaf}' swap evaluation efficiency: the Gram matrix $G = XX^{\top}$ has fixed size $d_{in} \times d_{in}$ regardless of $B$.